gorkemsolun/bilkent-exchange-network/README.md

 ## SETUP INSTRUCTIONS

-1. Open cmd
+1. Open cmd <br>

 > Open the Start menu or press the Windows key + R. Type cmd or cmd.exe in the Run command box.
 Press Enter. <br>

 2. Using `cd` command, navigate to through a desired directory. <br>
 3. Using the command `git clone https://github.com/gorkemsolun/bilkent-exchange-network.git`, install the required files. <br>
-4. Open up VS code. <br>
-5. From the file bar, open the downloaded folder. <br>
-6. Once you opened the folder, open up the VS code's built in terminal using `ctrl + "` hotkey. <br>
+4. Once the installation is complete, change your directory to `...\bilkent-exchange-network` using `cd` command <br>

-   > ❗❗❗ Terminals must have been opened on the same root.
-It should end with `...\bilkent-exchange-network`.
-Or if you have cloned the directory with a different name, then that name should be present.
+> ❗❗❗ Terminal must have been opened on the specified root which should end with `...\bilkent-exchange-network`.
+Or if you have cloned the directory with a different name, then that name should be present `...\[the-custom-name-you-used]`. <br>

-7. Type the following commands in order: <br>
+5. Type the following commands in order: <br>

 ```
 cd frontend